steemit/devportal/_tutorials-javascript/get_posts.md

     ```
 ---

-This tutorial pulls a list of the posts from different category or filters and displays them.
+This tutorial pulls a list of the posts from different tag or filters and displays them.
 Source code for this tutorial can be found here: [devportal-tutorials-js/tutorials/04_get_posts](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/04_get_posts).

-### Filters or categories
+### Filters

-In Steem there are built-in filters `trending`, `hot`, `new`, `active`, `promoted` etc. which helps us to get list of posts. `client.database.getDiscussions(filter, query)` first argument of this function is one of above filter and library fetches posts from those filters.
+In Steem there are built-in filters `trending`, `hot`, `new`, `active`, `promoted` etc. which help us to get list of posts. `client.database.getDiscussions(filter, query)` first argument of this function is one of above filter and library fetches posts from those filters.

-### Query
+### Query (tag, limit)

 Second argument of `getDisccusions` function is query.

-*   You can add a tag to filter the posts that you receive from the server, if this field is empty string it will fetch from full list of posts in that selected category.
+*   You can add a tag to filter the posts that you receive from the server, if this field is empty string it will fetch from full list of posts in that selected tag.
-*   You can also limit the amount of results you would like to receive from the query
+*   You can also limit the number of results you would like to receive from the query

 ```javascript
 var query = {